Enable encrypted connections to the Database Engine

 The current system time must be after the Valid from property of the certificate and before the Valid to property of the certificate.

 The certificate must be created by using the KeySpec option of AT_KEYEXCHANGE.
+This requires a legacy certificate.
 Usually, the certificate's key usage property (KEY_USAGE) will also include key encipherment (CERT_KEY_ENCIPHERMENT_KEY_USAGE).

 The Subject property of the certificate must indicate that the common name (CN) is the same as the host name or fully qualified domain name (FQDN) of the server computer.
 When using the host name, the DNS suffix must be specified in the certificate.
 If SQL Server is running on a failover cluster, the common name must match the host name or FQDN of the virtual server and the certificates must be provisioned on all nodes in the failover cluster.